-• Pregnant persons without evidence of immunity should receive a single 400-mg/kg dose of immune globulin IV (IVIG) within 6 days of exposure.
+- Pregnant persons without evidence of immunity should receive a single 400-mg/kg dose of immune globulin IV (IVIG) within 6 days of exposure. - The use of Vitamin A at doses used for supportive treatment of measles is contraindicated in pregnancy.

-- People capable of pregnancy who are currently not pregnant and do not have presumptive evidence of immunity should receive at least one dose of MMR vaccine. - Pregnant people who are not measles-immune should defer vaccination until postpartum, ideally before discharge from the delivery hospital. - MMR vaccination is safe for breastfeeding people.
-Breastfeeding does not interfere with immunity, and the vaccine is not transmitted through breast milk.
+- Non-pregnant reproductive age people who do not have presumptive evidence of immunity should receive at least one dose of MMR vaccine. - Pregnant people who are unimmunized should defer vaccination until postpartum, ideally before discharge from the delivery hospital. - MMR vaccination is safe for breastfeeding people.
+Breastfeeding does not interfere with immunity, and the vaccine is not transmitted through breast milk. - Lactating patients with suspected or confirmed active measles infection should be counseled on safe practices to prevent virus transmission.